elonbing/media-tool-kit/plugins/random-facebook-status/readme.md

 ## Arguments

-`--number-of-lines=" "`

-The number of lines that you want printed out.
-For a variable number, use `(x,y)`.

-`---print-to-file="  "`
+`--character-limit="  "`

-Using `yes` will output as a .txt.
-No prints it in the console.
-Use no when using in other scripts.
+Limits the output to a certain range of characters.

 `--output-dir="  "`

 Not specifying an output directory outputs a .txt in the directory that the script is in.

-`--whitelist="  "`

-This can either point to a set of words (eg. `(word, word, word)`) or point to a whitelist.
-There is an example already set up for you :-).

-`--character-limit="  "`

-Limits the output to a certain range of characters.
+`--save-to-file`

+Using this flag will output generated text as a .txt file.

+## Development Notes
+- A blacklist should exist as a simple blacklist.txt file.
+- Include documentation on authorizing w/ Facebook
+- Something I found that might help? https://github.com/dfreelon/fb_scrape_public